 Despite the recent economic recovery in Detroit, there remain systemic challenges rooted in a history of racial discrimination and segregation in this City and many others across the U.S. As Mayor Mike Duggan emphasized in his 2017 Mackinac Policy Conference address, for Detroit to understand where it’s going, it must know where it’s been.

-- In Detroit, the child poverty rate is even higher, at nearly 60 percent.
+- In Detroit, the child poverty rate is even higher, at more than 50 percent.

 - Many families who are following the current path our nation has laid out for upward mobility are making no headway, and in too many cases, losing ground with each passing year.*